reef-defi/reef-docs/content/docs/developers/js_libraries.md

 The fee for a batch transaction is usually less than the sum of the fees for each individual transaction.

+For atomic transactions (all succeed or all fail), use `utility.batchAll` method instead of `batch`.

 ## evm-provider.js